TBrockster/algo-timing-framework/README.md

  - Copy results from the algo-timer-results.csv
  - Paste into a copy of the following spreadsheet - https://docs.google.com/spreadsheets/d/1fbEJjvQzfriMHR56odUc8tOGI-K08viGZpiBTVPj7cI/edit?usp=sharing

-### To do
- - Write more algorithms to test - https://github.com/makersacademy/course/blob/master/algorithmic_complexity/exercises.md
- - Smooth out curves
-   - Use average of many trials (20..100)
-   - Discard top and bottom 5% from averages

 ## Graphs

 For all graphs, and raw data, see this [spreadsheet](https://docs.google.com/spreadsheets/d/1fbEJjvQzfriMHR56odUc8tOGI-K08viGZpiBTVPj7cI/edit?usp=sharing).